On Sale October 15, 2019

-Red Dove, Listen to the Wind is dedicated to my Goddaughter, Lily Spotted Elk, descendant of the man who led his people at Wounded Knee.
+Red Dove, Listen to the Wind is inspired by the life of Zitkala Sa, and is dedicated to my Goddaughter, Lily Spotted Elk, descendant of the man who led his people at Wounded Knee.
 Her parents, Calvin and Michelle Spotted Elk, Native activists, as well as Linda Six Feathers, Oglala Lakota, and Mary Puthoff, Lakota educator and director of the Society of American Indians, have all worked with me to make the novel as historically accurate as possible.

 Author Q & A

 What inspired you to write Red Dove, Listen to the Wind?